fog/fog/lib/fog/rackspace/docs/queues.md

 **marker** | `nil` | Used for pagination.
 **limit** | `10` | The maximum number of messages to return.
 Note that you may receive fewer than the specified limit if there aren't that many available messages in the queue.

-For example, to include claimed messages you would do the following:
+For example, to include claimed messages:

     queue.messages.include_claimed = true
     queue.messages